workprinond/press-release-finetuning/README.md

 - **LoRA Trade-off**: Only 0.1% parameters trained → fast but limited adaptation depth

 ### 10.6 Conclusion & Alignment with Assignment Goals
-This exercise successfully demonstrated a complete, reproducible pipeline for domain adaptation of a small LM to BMW press releases.
+This exercise shows a pipeline for domain adaptation of a small LM to BMW press releases.
 The fine-tuned model achieved an **88.1% reduction in perplexity**, generated coherent, brand-appropriate text, and remained safe and non-toxic.
-While minor repetitions and factual inaccuracies persist, the pipeline meets all assignment requirements within the 6–8 hour scope, proving sound technical understanding and practical implementation skills.
+While minor repetitions and factual inaccuracies persist, the pipeline meets all assignment requirements within the 6–8 hour scope.

 ## 11. Comparative Model Training & Evaluation (Stretch Version)